januaryonlakestreet/WorkSamples/Unity/README.md

 # WorkSamples

-This is the parent repository for samples of work I use when apply for jobs within the games industry
+This is the repository for Unity projects

-- A folder containing c# Unity based projects.
-- A folder containing 3 Unreal engine blueprint based projects.
+- A folder containing a 5v5 networked multiplayer first person shooter.
-- A folder containing a number of c++ based Unreal engine projects.
+- A folder containing machine learning based level generation project.